NatalyGustav/NatalyGustav/README.md

 - 👋 Hi, I’m Nataly
 - ✨ I recognize myself as a teacher
 - 👀 I’m interested in project management and business analysis in IT
-- 💞️ I’m crazy about the mountains and the sea, and really like people
+- 💞️ I’m crazy about the mountains and the sea, and really like humans
 - 🌱 I regularly play sports
 - 📫 My hobby is being helpful, sharing my skills